Do's and Don'ts of Using the Cart Collection System

 - Beachside collections will also be on Mondays and Thursdays.

-PLEASE NOTE: Solid waste collection service is not available on traditional holidays due to the closing of the Sarno Landfill disposal site, which is operated by Brevard County.
+Solid waste and recycling collection service is not available on traditional holidays due to the closing of the Sarno Landfill disposal site, which is operated by Brevard County.
 The days on which scheduled collections will not be available are Memorial Day, Independence Day, Veterans Day, Thanksgiving Day and Christmas Day.

 - Fridays from the north side of Lake Washington Road to the northern City limits.